Martin Roy

-Martin Roy (born February 1, 1974) is a Canadian professional stock car racing driver.
+Martin Roy (born February 1, 1974) is a Canadian former professional stock car racing driver.
 He has also run the entirety of the NASCAR Canadian Tire Series.

 Racing career

 K&N Pro Series East

 Roy made one start in the K&N Pro Series East, the season-opening 2013 race at Bristol Motor Speedway, where he started 31st and finished 22nd, a lap down.

 Canadian Tire Series

 Roy debuted in 2011, running four races.
 Running Dodges, he crashed out of his first attempt at Circuit ICAR but did not crash again that season.
 He recorded a best finish of 13th at Circuit de Trois-Rivieres.
 Roy jumped to the full schedule in 2012, qualifying for all twelve races, getting his first top-ten, his first top-five, and finishing eighth in the point standings.
 He also won Rookie of the Year in that series.
 In 2013, Roy set new personal highs in top fives (four), top tens (nine) and finished fourth in the point standings for the twelve race season.
 He continued running King Autosport's Canada branch after getting out of the drivers seat.